RAI-SCC/torch_blue/README.md

 which either enables (`True`) or disables (`False`) the returning of the log probabilities for all submodules.

-While `TorchBuq` calculates and aggregates log probs internally, this is handled by the outermost `VIModule`.
+While `torch_blue` calculates and aggregates log probs internally, this is handled by the outermost `VIModule`.
 This module will not have the expected output signature when returning log probs, but instead return a `VIReturn` object.
 This class is PyTorch `Tensor` that also contains log prob information in its additional `log_probs` attribute.
-This is the format TorchBuq losses expect.
+This is the format `torch_blue` losses expect.
 Therefore, if you feed the output directly into a loss there should be no issues.
 While all PyTorch tensor operations can be performed on `VIReturns` many will delete the log prob information and transform the object back into a `Tensor`.
 This needs to be considered when performing